-Martin Johnson Heade USA
+Martin Johnson Heade Biography | Oil Painting Reproductions

 8-11-1819 Lumberville, USA - 9-4-1904 St. Augustine, USABack to Artist IndexView Artists Paintings

-Martin Johnson Heade was not a widely known artist during his lifetime, but his work attracted the notice of scholars, art historians, and collectors during the 1940s.
-He quickly became recognized as a major American artist.
-Heade's works are now in major museums and collections.
+Martin Johnson Heade was not a widely known artist during his lifetime, but his work attracted the notice of scholars, art historians, and art collectors starting in the 1940s.
+He has since become recognized as a major American artist and Heade's works are now in major museums and collections around the world.

+Today Martin Johnson Heade is admired for his originality, innovations and for the subtle atmospheric effects, glorious light and rich warmth of his canvas oil paintings.
+A Heade oil painting of Giant Magnolias on a Blue Velvet Cloth was made into a USA postage stamp in 2004.
 His paintings are occasionally discovered in unlikely places such as garage sales and flea markets.

-Today Martin Johnson Heade is admired for his originality and for the subtle atmospheric effects, glorious light and sumptuous warmth of his canvas oil paintings.
-A Heade oil painting of Giant magnolias on a blue velvet cloth was made into a USA postage stamp in 2004.
-Heade is now respected and admired as a remarkably talented and innovative painter and one of the worlds artist.

-An unnamed Martin Johnson Heade salt marsh landscape now titled "River Scene" was discovered in the attic of a Boston-area resident in 2003.
-It sold at a local auction house to an art dealer for $1,006,250.
+An unnamed Martin Johnson Heade salt marsh landscape now titled River Scene was discovered in the attic of a Boston-area resident in 2003.
+It sold at a local auction house to an art dealer for $1.0 Million

 Art Movement: Hudson River School, Luminism

-Traveled: Brazil, France, Italy, England, Nicaragua, Colombia, Panama, Jamaica
+He Traveled To Brazil, France, Italy, England, Nicaragua, Colombia, Panama, Jamaica